 Tip: If you have an alarm system for home security, don’t forget to arm it before you go on vacation.
 It helps to make a list of things you need to do before leaving the house the day of your trip so that you make sure to set the alarm and double check the doors, especially if you are in a rush and are worried you might forget.

 Disconnecting the power to some of your electronics (such as your desktop computer, coffee pot and television) can save you money while you're gone and eliminate the worry that you've accidentally left them on by mistake.
 Turning off your garage door is also an effective way to keep thieves from opening it with a universal remote.

 Tip: Don't leave a portable GPS in your car when you use long-term parking at the airport.
 It can alert thieves that you're not home and give them a convenient map right to your house.

 If your house is obviously uninhabited, you may be at risk of becoming a target for a burglar.
-An occupied home is just as obvious.
+An occupied home is obvious.
 Lights go on and off while people and cars come and go.
 When you're away, everything stops.
 To help create the illusion that the residence is still occupied, invest in timers that turn on the interior lights for a few hours every evening.
-If you can get a trust friend or neighbor to take out your garbage and put the cans back after the garbage pickup, it's another way to send the message that everything is proceeding normally at your house.
+If you can, get a trusted friend or neighbor to take out your garbage and put the cans back after the garbage pickup which is another way to send the message that everything is proceeding normally at your house.

 Paying someone to keep the yard mowed while you are away is a good idea if you will be gone for a significant amount of time in the spring or summer.
 Parking a car in your driveway also can make it appear as though someone is at home.

 Tip: Don't close your blinds completely when you leave on vacation if you usually keep them open.
 The more normal your home looks, the better.